TSA Confirms Another Record Year for Firearm Detections and Increases Penalties - HS Today

 Alongside its announcement regarding the record number of guns detected this year, TSA said it has increased the maximum civil penalty for a firearms violation to $14,950.
 TSA will also continue to revoke TSA PreCheck® eligibility for at least five years for passengers caught with a firearm in their possession.
 TSA may conduct enhanced screening for those passengers to ensure no other threats are present.
 Depending on state or local law in the airport’s location, passengers who bring firearms to a checkpoint may be arrested by law enforcement.

+We spoke with Keith again following TSA’s end of year announcement.
+“Firearm purchases in the United States have been on the rise since the COVID pandemic began.
+This trend, combined with an increase in the number of first-time gun owners, has resulted in more firearms being discovered at TSA checkpoints,” Keith said.
+“Clear and constant communication with gun owners, stiffer penalties, and tougher legislation may help reduce the number of firearms being detected at checkpoints.”

-Time will tell if the civil penalty increase will be sufficient to deter travelers from arriving at the checkpoint with guns, or whether additional measures will be needed.
+Only time will tell if the civil penalty increase and PreCheck revocation will be sufficient to deter travelers from arriving at the checkpoint with guns, or whether additional measures will be needed.

+“Stiffer penalties will help,” Keith told us.
+“However, the revocation of TSA PreCheck eligibility for five years will certainly get the attention of gun owners who travel at least a couple times a year.”

+Keith says TSA’s response is a “very good, measured response” and that communication will be key.
+“TSA’s communication strategy is going to play a very significant role in making sure the flying public is aware of the most recent changes.
+In addition, communication from law enforcement agencies, airports and airlines to the traveling public are extremely important.”

 One thing is for sure, TSA officers have proved time and time again that they are ever-vigilant to the threats posed by firearms on flights.